 Sure!
 UACCM awards dozens of academic scholarships each semester based on ACT or other entrance exam scores, class rank, intended major, or high school or college GPA.
-To check your eligibility or to apply for scholarships, click here.
 If you are eligible, be sure to apply by April 1 for enrollment in the fall semester, and by November 1 for the spring semester.

 This will vary between students.
 Depending on your program of study, you could receive training and enter the workforce in as little as one semester.
 If you are receiving credits to transfer to a four-year institution, students typically attend UACCM for four semesters.
 The important thing is that there is an option for everyone.
 Whether you want to fast-track into a new career or set yourself up for furthering your education after UACCM, we can prepare you for whatever lies ahead in your journey.